sam-houskeeper/sam-houskeeper.github.io/_pages/teaching.md

 **2022-2023 Lead Teaching Fellow for the Political Science Department**
 <br>[LTF Page](https://ctl.columbia.edu/graduate-instructors/opportunities-for-graduate-students/lead-teaching-fellows/2022-3/)
--	Designed and led two pedagogy workshops for teaching assistants --	?Teaching Writing and Content at the Same Time?
+*	Designed and led two pedagogy workshops for teaching assistants
+	*	?Teaching Writing and Content at the Same Time?
---	?The Basics of Inclusive Teaching?
+	*	?The Basics of Inclusive Teaching?
--	Acted as liaison between the political science department and the CTL --	Began a yearly teaching needs assessment in the department --	Recruited department-members for CTL events and programs
+*	Acted as liaison between the political science department and the CTL
+	*	Began a yearly teaching needs assessment in the department
+	*	Recruited department-members for CTL events and programs
--	Attended pedagogy workshops by other teaching fellows
+*	Attended pedagogy workshops by other teaching fellows
--	Compiled a year-end report on progress over the year and plans made for the future
+*	Compiled a year-end report on progress over the year and plans made for the future

 **Teaching Development Program**
 <br>Foundational Track: completed summer 2022
+-	Completed the CTL Essentials of Teaching and Learning courses
+-	Completed CTL courses on expectations, rubrics, and learning processes
+-	Engaged in microteaching exercises with a CTL supervisor
+-	Wrote critical reflections after each course and exercise to build knowledge
 <br>Advanced Track: expected completion summer 2024
+-	Completed CTL courses on inclusive teaching and beyond participation
+-	Performed teaching observations of faculty and peers
+-	Received a CTL teaching observation and met to discuss report
+-	Wrote critical reflections after each course and exercise to build knowledge